melihekici/melihekici/README.md

 - 👋 Hi, I’m @melihekici
 - 👀 I’m interested in deep learning and programming
-- 🌱 I’m currently learning Java programming
+- 🌱 I’m currently learning Backend technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -> melih.ekici4@gmail.com